VirtoCommerce/vc-module-product-recommendations/README.md

 # Product recommendations built using Azure Machine Learning
+Product recommendations built using Azure Machine Learning.
+Automatically recommend items on your product page.
+Provide recommendations unique to customer and personalize their experience.

 ## Personalized recommendations
 Use the purchase history of a particular customer to provide recommendations unique to that customer and personalize their experience.